Why I Joined CHAOSSEARCH

-Fast forward eight years – and Elasticsearch is now one of the most popular open source databases in use right now.
-Driven by the other popular open source projects of Kibana and Logstash – which made it incredibly simple to consume and process machine-generated logs and give an easy to use API endpoint to query this data.
+Fast forward eight years, and Elasticsearch is now one of the most popular open source databases in use.
+Driven by the other popular open source projects of Kibana and Logstash, which made it incredibly simple to consume and process machine-generated logs and provided an easy-to-use API endpoint to query this data.
 As someone who’s scaled Elasticsearch clusters to petabyte scale with hundreds of billions of documents, it’s been one of the most amazing tools to have at my disposal.
-The problem is that you are left with dozens, or hundreds or Elasticsearch servers, which were designed for the fast consumption and query of data — yet keeping data for any reasonable amount of time becomes too expensive.
+The problem is that you are left with dozens, or hundreds, of Elasticsearch servers, which were designed for the fast consumption and query of data — yet keeping data for any reasonable amount of time becomes too expensive.
 Due to cost reasons, many companies (including ones I’ve worked for in the past) end up simply throwing away the data.
 The data becomes a liability to the business from a cost standpoint.
-If you can’t store it cost effectively AND query that data — why even bother keeping it around.
+If you can’t store it cost effectively AND query that data — why even bother keeping it around?

 That’s why I was so excited when I met with the CHAOSSEARCH folks and had a chance to see what they had built.
 This team figured out a way to finally decouple storage and compute when it comes to managing and querying huge datasets.
 They can process your data as it sits in your S3 bucket, and make that data both compressed (for cost and performance) as well as queryable using similar Elasticsearch APIs.
 When I learned their new storage format was lossless as well, was when I knew I needed to get much more involved in the company.
 There was now finally a way to get value out of all that data sitting on S3 as well as finally making it cheap for companies to SAVE the data they had been throwing away.